SalomePlatform/top_ii_vol/demos/tutorial-1-DistMesher.md

 # Introduction

-top-ii-vol meshing tool provides sequential/parallel tools for creating volumetric tetrahedral meshes from a given topology (point-cloud `*.xyz`).
+topIIvol meshing tool provides sequential/parallel tools for creating volumetric tetrahedral meshes from a given topology (point-cloud `*.xyz`).
 The volumetric meshes can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` format.
 The framework is written in C++, and uses MPI I/O and MPI for parallelization.
 One could produce distributed meshes suitable for domain-decomposition based solvers or simply non distributed meshes (single mesh) suitable for a sequential/parallel solver.

-top-ii-vol consists a total of four tools:
+topIIvol consists a total of four tools:

-### 1. `top-ii-vol-PreProc`
+### 1. `topIIvol_PreProc`

 This tool is a point-cloud preprocessor.
 Often point-cloud data is huge and requires some alterations.
 This tool takes in a point-cloud as an input (`.xyz`).
 It can be used to coarsen a structured point cloud, by skipping a specified n number of points.

-### 2. `top-ii-vol-Mesher`
+### 2. `topIIvol_Mesher`

 This is a sequential computing tool.
 This tool takes in a point-cloud as an input (`.xyz`) and generates volumetric meshes that can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.

-### 3. `top-ii-vol-ParMesher`
+### 3. `topIIvol_ParMesher`

 This is a parallel computing tool.
 This tool takes in a point-cloud as an input (`.xyz`) and generates volumetric meshes that can be extracted in  medit's `*.mesh` format.

-### 4. `top-ii-vol-DistMesher`
+### 4. `topIIvol_DistMesher`

 This is a tool to create embarrassingly parallel distributed meshes.
 The mesher takes in a point-cloud as an input (`.xyz`) and outputs distributed mesh.

 ## Installation process ##

-Before you begin installing top-ii-vol please check if your system meets the dependencies.
+Before you begin installing topIIvol please check if your system meets the dependencies.

 **Dependencies**